TheRealCodeBeard/GraphTextAdventure/README.md

 # GraphTextAdventure
 Graph DB backed text adventure

+# BOY DOES THIS NEED A REWRITE! :)

 # intention
 This is a Node.js project to connect to Cosmos DB through the Gremlin API.
 The text adventure state is entierly stored within the graph within Cosmos DB.
 This script is a command line driven 'builder' application to allow a user to build a graph using text-adventure-like commands.
 There will eventually be a bot for playing the text adventure.
 The full state is saved in the graph to make the code as simple as possible and allow for multip player.
 I know it will be slower to do it this way.